DEFINITION & CALCULATION of PRAYER TIMINGS

 Figure 26.
 Formation of Da Vinci Effect by Double Reflection

-Some Shafi scholars claim that for cities which are apart from each other more than 134 km, the month may start on different days if the new Moon has not been observed on the same evening (ikhtilaful-matali').
+The moon-sighting may be divided into three categories, namely local, regional or global.
+Local sighting requires that the crescent is actually witnessed on the district; every region depends on its own observation and the start date of a month may differ among the countries (ikhtilaf-ul-matali').
 Their evidence is the verse "Those of you who witness this month shall fast therein" (2:185).
-For this opinion, a Crescent Visibility Map using earliest visibility criteria will estimate the start of a lunar month for any local position.
-But according the other schools, if authentic moonsighting news comes from other areas, then local moonsighting is not necessary.
-The wide interpretation of this thought is if the New Moon has been attested in any location of the world, then all the others accept the start of the month.
-Under this admission, an International Hijri Calendar will be necessary.
+For this opinion, a Crescent Visibility Map based on some visibility criteria will estimate the start of a lunar month for any local position.
+Regional sighting, on the other hand, accepts that if authentic moon-sighting news comes from neighbor areas, then local sighting is no more determinative (ittihad-ul-matali').
+The wide interpretation of this thought is the global moon-sighting; if the New Moon has been attested in any location of the world, then all the rest will accept the start of the month.
+Under this admission, an International Hijri Calendar could be established.
 This is especially important for the Hijri months of Ramadhan, Shawwal and Dhil-Hijja for the unification of fasting and pilgrimage.

 Muslim countries have adopted different calendars, Saudi Arabia for example relies on its Umm-ul Qura calendar.
 To resolve the problem of different start dates for lunar months, experts from various domains come together from time to time.
 Some examples are the Quwait conference in 1973 and Istanbul Crescent Visibility Conference in 1978.
 This conference has some important outcomes, which we consider to be valuable for the formation of an International Hijri Calendar.
-There has been decided that; it is essential the crescent is visible (1), geocentric Moon Separation Angle should be at least 8º (2) and Moon Elevation should be at least 5º (3) in the calculations for the astronomical estimation of new moon visibility.
+There has been decided that; it is essential the crescent to become visible (1), geocentric Moon Separation Angle should be at least 8º (2) and Moon Elevation should be at least 5º (3) in the calculations for the astronomical estimation of new-moon visibility.
 All countries over the world will use the same Unified Hijri Calendar, so the new month will start on the same date at the local sunset (4).
-The first day of a lunar month will be the Gregorian day following the day on which the new moon becomes visible, i.e. the Separation Angle reaches 8º (5).
-This means that if the Moon Separation Angle attains 8º until 23:59 GMT, the crescent will (most probably) be visible on the very west border of the world (west coasts of the continents North/South America), and since the Sun has already set in the rest of the world, this evening will be the beginning of the first day (see Figure 24, where the crescent is first visible at 23:47 GMT of April 7th and April 8th is the 1st of Rajab).
+The first day of a lunar month will be the Gregorian day following the day on which the new-moon becomes visible, i.e. the Separation Angle reaches 8º (5).
+This means that if the Moon Separation Angle attains 8º until 23:59 GMT, the crescent will (most probably) be visible on the very west border of the world (west coasts of the continents North/South America), and since the Sun has already set in the rest of the world, this evening will be the beginning of the first day (see Figure 24, where the crescent is first visible at 23:47 GMT of April 7th, thus April 8th is the 1st of Rajab).
 If the Moon Separation Angle becomes 8º after 23:59 GMT, then it will (most probably) be visible only when the Sun sets at the very east coasts of Aisa.
 That means if the visibility parabola lies on the Great Ocean without touching America, the next month will just begin in the following evening.
 For the cases when the start of visibility is near 00:00 GMT, the decisiveness of the calculation vanishes and observation from the American west coast (vicinity of the apex of the parabola) becomes indispensable.
-Using this rational rule, which is also implemented in the Alperen software, we prepared a Hijri Calendar Table for years 1901-2099 for the convenience of the reader.
+Using this rational rule, which has also been implemented in the Alperen, Ehille, Evkat and Urcun tools, we prepared a Hijri Calendar Table between years 1901-2099 for the convenience of the readers, who decide to follow the global sighting.
+The problem with an International Hijri Calendar is that on Mid- and East-Asia, the fajr time may be reached and thus the night has ended when the crescent becomes first visible on America.
+In such a case, the eastern part of the world shall inevitably start the month one day after.
+Though before fajr, the new moon may become visible only after the taraweeh prayer, which is also inappropriate.
+So those readers who will choose to rely on the local sighting instead, may use the tool Urcun in order to obtain the visibility status on their location and such decide on the start of the new lunar month.
+Our recommendation for the hijri calendar will be to adopt the regional sighting as an intermediate solution between the global and local sighting.
+The crescent should then become distinguishable on the Earth before the isha prayer, which is one-third of the night or the midnight at most.
+A summary of the lunar month determination methods, ranging from global to local, is given in Table 5.
+In order that the largest area on the Earth can be included into a common hijri date, the countries on the east should incorporate wide regional sighting, whereas those on the west should rely on narrow regional sighting.
+Detailed information about the Isha-based Regional Moonsighting is available here.

 Here we will summarize some of the information given above as to help for the daily practices of the reader: